RasaHQ/rasa/docs/core/knowledge-bases.rst

       - utter_goodbye

 The last thing you need to do is to define the template ``utter_ask_rephrase`` in your domain file.
-If the action does not know how to handle the request of the user, it will use the template to tell the user, that it is lost and the user should rephrase its request.
+If the action doesn't know how to handle the user's request, it will use the template to ask the user to rephrase.
 You could, for example, add the following to your domain file:

 .. code-block:: md

   utter_ask_rephrase:
   - text: "Sorry, I'm not sure I understand.
-Can you rephrase?"
+Could you rephrase it?"
-  - text: "Can you please rephrase?
-I did not got that."
+  - text: "Could you please rephrase your message?
+I didn't quite get that."

 You don't need to do anything else.
 The action is now able to query the knowledge base.